RevenueCat/purchases-android/RELEASING.md

  1. Make a PR, merge when approved
  1. Pull develop
  1. Make a tag and push, the rest will be performed automatically by CircleCI.
-If the automation fails, you can revert to manually calling `bundle exec fastlane upload_release`.
+If the automation fails, you can revert to manually calling `bundle exec fastlane deploy`.

 Hotfix Releases
 =========